uN1K0Rn86/dungeon-generator/documentation/implementation_document.md

 ### Bowyer-Watson

-- The Algorithm iterates over all points and inserts them one at a time.
+- The algorithm iterates over all points and inserts them one at a time.
 This means n insertions.
 - For each insertion, the algorithm iterates over all triangles currently in the triangulation.
 In the worst case, this happens n times, but on average it is log(n) times.
 - The algorithm then loops through all the unique edges of all the bad triangles and creates new triangles based on them.
 Since the amount of triangles is proportional to n, this is bounded to O(n).